Home/Compare/Answered vs Upsolve: Different Tools for Different Problems

 Upsolve helps you walk away from unsecured debt through Chapter 7 bankruptcy.
 If you qualify, you file the federal schedules, attend a brief meeting of creditors, and most unsecured debt is discharged.
 The credit consequence is significant — bankruptcy stays on your credit report for 7 to 10 years — but the debt itself is gone.

-Answered helps you defend the specific lawsuit a debt buyer or collector has filed against you.
-The goal is not to walk away from debt in general; the goal is to win or settle the one case on your docket.
-Answered generates state-specific Answer, motion, and counterclaim documents that force the plaintiff to prove the case — which, in most debt-buyer suits, they cannot do, because the chain of assignment is broken or the underlying contract is missing.
+Answered helps you respond to the specific lawsuit a debt buyer or collector has filed against you.
+The goal is not to walk away from debt in general; the goal is to file a timely Answer, preserve defenses, and request the documents the plaintiff needs to prove ownership, amount, timing, and admissible proof.
+Where the live workflow confirms support, Answered can generate state-specific Answer and proof-focused next-step documents.

 For most people these are different decisions made for different reasons.
-A person with $4,000 in disputed credit-card debt and no other unmanageable debt does not need bankruptcy — they need the lawsuit defeated.
-A person with $80,000 across six creditors does not need to defend one of the six lawsuits — they need a discharge.
+A person with $4,000 in disputed credit-card debt and no other unmanageable debt may not need bankruptcy — they may need to respond to the lawsuit and preserve defenses.
+A person with $80,000 across six creditors may not need to defend one of the six lawsuits in isolation — they may need a discharge.
 And many people sit in between, where defending the immediate lawsuit and considering bankruptcy are both rational.

 Use Upsolve if your debt load justifies Chapter 7.
 Use Answered if you want to defend the specific lawsuit.
 Use both if both fit.
 (For an example of what defending the specific lawsuit looks like in one state, see the Georgia debt-defense guide.)